-– Included in annual metadata document.

-14) Other remarks/notes – Use this section for further documentation of the research data set.
-Include any additional notes regarding the data set in general, circumstances not covered by the flags and comment codes, or specific data that were coded with the CSM “See Metadata” comment code.
-You may include the metadata worksheets here if so desired.
-You may also include information on major storms or precipitation events that could have affected the data recorded at the sample sites.
-Include the following excerpt:
+14) Other remarks/notes

 Data are missing due to equipment or associated specific probes not being deployed, equipment failure, time of maintenance or calibration of equipment, or repair/replacement of a sampling station platform.
 Any NANs in the dataset stand for “not a number” and are the result of low power, disconnected wires, or out of range readings.
 If additional information on missing data is needed, contact the Research Coordinator at the reserve submitting the data.

+Seldovia Surface & Homer Surface sites move up and down on a cable.
+Sometimes the sonde gets hung-up on the cable, causing out of water events. <1.0 meter and >0.1 meter data are retained.

 Homer surface was discovered missing on 03/24/2021 during routine field work.
 The mooring was damaged, and the sensor floated free.
 The sensor was not recovered, and all date were lost.
 Delay in manufacturing of the custom surface shuttle prevented redeployment until 05/10/2021.